Bostonia is published in print three times a year and updated weekly on the web.

-THE rankings say BU is getting better and better.
+THE rankings say Boston University is getting better and better.

-That’s THE as in Times Higher Education magazine, which bumped the University up four spots, to 50th, in its latest report card on what it calls the top 400 universities worldwide.
+That’s THE as in Times Higher Education magazine, which bumped BU up 4 spots, to 50th, in its latest report card on what it calls the top 400 universities worldwide.
 The University was the 30th highest ranked American school on the list, which was topped, as last year, by the California Institute of Technology.

-THE (formerly part of the Times of London) uses 13 criteria to compile the ratings.
-The criteria are grouped in five areas—teaching, international outlook, research, research income from industry, and citations of faculty research—and BU most impressed the raters on the last one, which THE dubs its “flagship” indicator of excellence.
+To compile the ratings, THE (formerly part of the Times of London) uses 13 criteria to compile the ratings grouped in five areas—teaching, international outlook, research, research income from industry, and citations of faculty research.
+The University most impressed the raters on the last one, which THE dubs its “flagship” indicator of excellence.

 In a nutshell, these measures “reflect faculty productivity,” says Melanie Madaio-O’Brien, assistant vice president for budget and institutional research.
 “For example, the score on research volume, income, and reputation increased, as did our score reflecting the number of citations.
 These measures are reflections of the quality of our faculty.”